 4. Form 8879 eFile Signature Authorization, State eFile Authorizations

 Please print the ActionRequired PDF, sign the eFile Authorizations, and either upload to your client portal, fax to 855-345-9700, drop off with donuts or mail to 9475 Briar Village Point Suite 325, Colorado Springs CO 80920.

-However, the IRS has now loosened its rulings and allows for an electronic submission of your eFile Authorization.
+However, the IRS has now loosened its rulings and allows for electronic submission of your eFile Authorization.
 You can click on the button below to submit your authorization electronically (very simple)-

 We cannot file your tax returns without the eFile authorization forms.
 Sorry, the IRS can be demanding that way.

 5. Federal Return Summary, Two-Year Comparison